n4ch03/hirebox/README.md

 For the purpose of our solution we'll be using:
 * text from command
-* user id
 * channel name: that means the cannel where the command was typed

-The idea is to setup a integration that when you type a command **x** with parameter **y** the information is sent to a webtask.
-What is a valid **input?** an **email** or **email prefixed with +**
+The idea is to setup a integration that when you type a command **x** with parameter **y**, the information is sent to a webtask.
+Any valid email and not associated with an existent Slack team member is a valid input.

 ### Webtask rules
-* If input is prefixed with +
-  * Create a new channel with the user part of the mail plus a predefined fixed word
 * Invite a user with the mail in the input
-  * Add the user to the created channel
-  * Add the user that triggered the action to the channel
-* otherwise
-  * Invite a user with the mail in the input
 * Add the new user to the channel where action was triggered
+* Control errors, some of them:
+  * User previously invited or part of team
+  * Invalid email
+  * Invalid Slack API Token, Command Token or Slack domain
+  * Command triggered from private groups or direct message

 ## Installation